QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 SourceCharacter :: "Any Unicode scalar value"

-GraphQL documents are interpreted from a source text, which is a sequence of {SourceCharacter}, each {SourceCharacter} being a _Unicode scalar value_ which may be any Unicode code point from U+0000 to U+D7FF or U+E000 to U+10FFFF (informally referred to as _"characters"_ through most of this specification).
+Graphs are interpreted from a source text, which is a sequence of {SourceCharacter}, each {SourceCharacter} being a _Unicode scalar value_ which may be any Unicode code point from U+0000 to U+D7FF or U+E000 to U+10FFFF (informally referred to as _"characters"_ through most of this specification).

-A GraphQL document may be expressed only in the ASCII range to be as widely compatible with as many existing tools, languages, and serialization formats as possible and avoid display issues in text editors and source control.
+A Graph may be expressed only in the ASCII range to be as widely compatible with as many existing tools, languages, and serialization formats as possible and avoid display issues in text editors and source control.
 Non-ASCII Unicode scalar values may appear within {StringValue} and {Comment}.

-Note: An implementation which uses _UTF-16_ to represent GraphQL documents in memory (for example, JavaScript or Java) may encounter a _surrogate pair_.
+Note: An implementation which uses _UTF-16_ to represent Graphs in memory (for example, JavaScript or Java) may encounter a _surrogate pair_.
 This encodes one _supplementary code point_ and is a single valid source character, however an unpaired _surrogate code point_ is not a valid source character.

 ### White Space